Seifa-Utaki is a former sacred place of Ryukyu Kingdom.

 (It is also called as "Sêfa-Utaki" or "Saifa-Utaki".)

-In Okinawa language, "seifa" means "the highest position", and "utaki"
+In Okinawa language, "seifa" means "the highest position", and "utaki" means "sacred place".

 Around the 15th and 16th centuries, this place was used as the sacred place for religious rites.

 And only women were allowed to enter this site.

 Even male Ryûkyû King wore a woman's dress at the entrance.